 With all the world economic problems of recent years, it is always good to receive a bit of good news.
 Fortunately, there is good news to be found by looking at the statistics published by the Government of Newfoundland and Labrador.
-After the great recession, insolvencies in Newfoundland & Labrador fell year over year up to 2014 but since, rates have been on the rise.
+After the great recession, insolvencies in Newfoundland & Labrador fell year over year up to 2014.
+Since then rates have been on the rise.
 This rise over the last few years is a clear indication that consumers are having a tougher time paying their debts today than they did a few years ago.

 However, there are still reasons to be concerned about debt in the province.
-Although the government revealed a decline in the number of bankruptcy discharges, the credit reporting agency TransUnion has reported that Newfoundland and Labrador experienced one of Canada’s largest increases in its average consumer debt level.
-Year-over-year debt growth is nearly 8 percent, which may indicate that more residents of Newfoundland are living beyond their means.
+Although the government revealed a decline in the number of bankruptcy discharges, the credit reporting agency Equifax has reported that Newfoundland and Labrador have one of Canada’s highest delinquency rates at 1.16%.
+This may indicate that more residents of Newfoundland are living beyond their means.

-Perhaps your debt level increase contributed to the higher overall average growth of consumer debt levels in 2012.
 If that is the case and you are having difficulty paying your bills on time, then you need the help of the right debt solution.
-If you are in a desperate financial situation, bankruptcy in Newfoundland may be your only option.
+If you are in a desperate financial situation, bankruptcy in Newfoundland may be your only option

 Newfoundland Bankruptcy Overview